DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Experiments

-\textbf{Component Analysis of Compound Conditions.} Tab.~\ref{tab:ablation2} demonstrates three types of compound condition $c_t$ configurations.
-We cam see that only using raw document feature $f_d$ does not obtain satisfied performance, which is then improved by adding document foreground $f_m$ and text-lines $f_l$.
-Finally, adding time-variant condition $r_t$ further boosts the performance obviously on all metrics.
+Tab.~\ref{tab:ablation2} demonstrates three types of compound condition $c_t$ configurations.
+We can see that only using the raw document feature $f_d$ does not obtain satisfactory performance, which is then improved by adding the document foreground $f_m$ and text-lines $f_l$.
+Finally, adding a time-variant condition $r_t$ further boosts the performance, obviously on all metrics.
 All of these verify the complementarity of those compound conditions.